ThisisJoellovely/GoProgramingLanguage/README.md

-11/11/2023 Basic Operation of Terminal + git push and pull commands 11/12/2023 Sequential and conditional programming 11/12/2023 Select w channels, Switch, and basic If structure
+11/11/2023 Basic Operation of Terminal + git push and pull commands 11/12/2023 Sequential and conditional programming 11/12/2023 Select w channels, Switch, and basic If structure 11/12/2023 For Loops and range based loops
+11/12/2023 Map Initalization and Slices plus concepts